All Episodes

 We have some sound bites from him.

-Now, Breyer, Briar is a known commodity.
+Now, Breyer, Breyer is a known commodity.

-He was a liberal when he was nominated, he was a liberal when he was confirmed, and he's a liberal on the court.
+He was a liberal when he was confirmed, and he's a liberal on the court.

-And the liberals didn't have to be stealth about him, and uh Ruth Bader Ginsburg, she's a liberal when she's nominated, and she's a liberal on the court, and they didn't have to be stealth about her and sneak her in, and both these judges were approved with pretty good margins.
+And Ruth Bader Ginsburg, she's a liberal when she's nominated, and she's a liberal on the court, and they didn't have to be stealth about her and sneak her in.

-Here is Justice Breyer once again talking about foreign law, and this is this goes right to the point that I was trying to make to Trudy, and I have for several uh several weeks, months, if you will, on this program about what's wrong with certain kind of judges and why we need others.
+And this goes right to the point that I was trying to make to Trudy and I have for several weeks, months, if you will, on this program about what's wrong with certain kind of judges and why we need others.

-Listen to Briar with first of a few bites here.
+We're first of a few bites here.

 Nations all over the world have followed our lead or the lead of other places, adopted constitutions that basically assure democracy, that are protective of human rights, and that try to do so in part by relying upon independent judiciaries.

-Well, if that is the world, we can learn something perhaps by looking at how they, in a few cases anyway, that raise comparable problems, interpret comparable documents, comparable provisions, protective, let's say, of human liberty.
+Well, if that is the world, we can learn something, perhaps, by looking at how they, in a few cases anyway, that raise comparable problems, interpret comparable documents, comparable provisions, protective, let's say, of human liberty.

 I'm not saying we'd follow them.